 INMATE VISITATION

-Female visitation will be held on Saturday and Sunday between 2:00 p.m. and 4:00 p.m.
-Male visitation will be Saturday and Sunday between 4:00 p.m. and 6:00 p.m.
-All visitors must have been checked in at the front desk prior to 5:00 p.m. in order to accommodate a 5:30 p.m. visitation.
+Female visitation will be held on Saturday and Sunday between 10:00 a.m. and 11:00 a.m.
+Male visitation will be Saturday and Sunday between 11:00 a.m. and 12:00 p.m.
+Saturday check in will be handled at the front counter in the PD Lobby.
+Sunday check in will be handled by ringing the after hour button box.
 All citizens requesting visitation to the jail will be required to present a valid form of government ID and are subject to search of their person and of their personal items prior to admission to the jail visitation area.
 All persons requesting access to visit an inmate can be denied by jail staff due to security or business issues without any notice.

 PUBLIC FINGERPRINTING

-Currently public fingerprinting is offered to the community Monday through Thursday from 4:00 p.m. to 6:00 p.m.
+Currently public fingerprinting is offered to the community Monday through Thursday from 2:00 p.m. to 4:30 p.m.
 An appointment is required.
 There is a fee for public fingerprinting that is set by the City.
-The fee is due and payable upon completion.
+The fee is due and payable prior to fingerprinting.

 “Court ordered prints”, are taken for programs such as the “Cite and Release Program” or “Prints and Photos” ordered by the courts as a requirement of a plea agreement or mandated by Arizona State Law.
-These appointments are scheduled for completion Monday, Wednesday and Friday from 2:00 p.m. to 4:00 p.m.
+These appointments are scheduled for completion Monday through Thursday from 2:00 p.m. to 4:30 p.m.
 All appointments can be scheduled by calling one of the phone numbers below.